-Seven years ago, we created Sirens as a space to support and discuss the remarkable work of women in fantasy literature.
-As past Sirens attendees know, critical to that mission is including a wide array of voices in our community.
+Eight years ago, we created Sirens as a space to support and discuss the remarkable work of women in fantasy literature.
+As past Sirens attendees know, critical to that mission is not only welcoming a wide array of new voices to our community, but sometimes making attendance at Sirens possible for individuals who otherwise wouldn’t be able to join us.

 Sirens is an in-person conference, and attendance requires funds—which means that not everyone who wishes to is able to join us.
 Their absence makes both our conference and our community less vibrant.

-Because each Sirens attendee comes with additional conference expenses, from food to registration bags, and because Sirens endeavors to keep its attendance cost as low as possible for everyone, Sirens does not have funds available to both present Sirens itself and to award scholarships.
-Previously, we have offered occasional scholarships, funded either by our staff or supportive donors, but we’ve never been able to offer nearly so many as we’d like.
-This year, we hope that you’ll help us raise the funds necessary to do so.
+Because each Sirens attendee comes with additional conference expenses, from food to registration materials, and because Sirens endeavors to keep its attendance cost as low as possible for everyone, Sirens does not have funds available to both present Sirens itself and to award scholarships.
+As in 2015, we hope that you’ll help us raise the funds necessary to do so.

 Scholarships will cover both a Sirens registration and a Sirens Shuttle ticket for each recipient.
 We’re hoping to receive enough funds to cover the following proposed scholarships, designed to serve a multitude of potential attendees.
 But in the event that we don’t, we will fund scholarships in the following order: